david-martin/types-validator/README.md

 };

+// validate config against schema
-// validate config against schema var config = types_validator(raw_config, schema);
+// NOTE: this will throw an exception if the raw config doesn't match the schema var config = types_validator(raw_config, schema);

 // returned object exposes an accessor for getting config values,